Spotlight on ...

 Support and Advising

 The Brandeis University community encourages and empowers students to reach their academic goals.
-Our small cohort of approximately 20-30 post-bac premedical students receives support through all aspects of the post-bac premedical program and the admission application process for health professions schools, including:
+Our small cohort of post-bac premedical students receives support through all aspects of the post-bac premedical program and the admission application process for health professions schools, including:

 Post-baccalaureate premedical students receive ongoing academic support from the departments, from the post-bac program manager, and from the director of health professions advising.
 Students with disabilities access specific support and accommodations through the Graduate School of Arts and Sciences.

-Health Professions Experience and Assistance with Clinical Volunteer Placement
+Health Professions Experience

 In addition to taking courses, post-bac students are strongly encouraged to gain relevant experience through the wealth of world-class medical resources that the Boston area has to offer.
 Post-baccalaureate premedical students volunteer at local hospitals, clinics, and social service agencies in Boston, Waltham and surrounding communities.
 Some of the sites have included Brigham & Women's Hospital, Massachusetts General Hospital and Dana Farber Cancer Institute.